Polysubstance Abuse and Treatment for Multiple Addictions

 Mental health and addiction professionals use the Diagnostic and Statistical Manual of Mental Disorders (DSM) as a tool to help them make diagnoses and provide effective treatment.
 In the previous version, the DSM-4, polysubstance dependence was listed as its own diagnosis.
 It was used for people who fit diagnostic criteria for multiple substances without meeting the criteria for any one substance alone.
 An individual wouldn’t rely on a specific drug but would interchange drugs.

-To be diagnosed with polysubstance dependence in the DSM-4, someone would need to use and meet dependence criteria for three or more substance classes randomly within a period of a year.
+To be diagnosed with polysubstance dependence, an individual would need to use and meet dependence criteria for three or more substance classes randomly within a period of a year.
 He or she would not prefer a specific drug or meet a diagnosis of dependence on one drug or specific drugs.
 Also, the individual would need to meet three or more of these criteria:

 - Tolerance to the effects of the substances